 The Association is primarily funded by students through the Student Services and Amenities Fee (SSAF) which each undergraduate student pays every semester.
 In other words we are funded by students, run by students, exist for students and seek to improve the student experience of our members at every stage.

 2019 will be a big year, but an exciting one!
-If you want to get involved, come by the ANUSA offices (in Melville Hall and then in the Di Riddell student centre in the Kambri Precinct), drop us a line by email or come to any of our meetings.
+If you want to get involved, come by the ANUSA offices (on Level 2 of the Di Riddell student centre in the Kambri Precinct), drop us a line by email or come to any of our meetings.
 We’re always keen for new ideas and or feedback because we exist to make the student experience the best it can be.
 Have a fantastic 2019!